9tailwolf/distance_loss_torch/README.md

-# DistanceLoss
+# distance_loss_torch
-The Official Repository for Distance Loss Function
+The Official Repository for Distance Loss Function with pytorch.

 ## Distance Loss Function
 Distance loss function based on weighted mean square error.
 It can apply to monotonic classificaiton.
 There is a two types of Distance Loss, `Distance Mean Square`(DiMS), and `Absolute Distance Mean Square`(ADiMS).
 Below is a formula of DiMS.